-At the Ondundu Project earn-in, B2Gold had the option to increase its interest to 75% by making expenditures of US\$1,300,000 by November 30, 2020 and by making a subsequent election to increase its shareholding ("Election").
-While B2Gold incurred the requisite expenditures, B2Gold decided not to make the Election, but retains a call option exercisable to January 2, 2022 to increase its existing shareholding in Razorback to a 100%.
-The consideration for exercise of this call option is US\$8,500,000 less the Extension Fees and other payments made by B2Gold to buy-out interests in EPL 3195 amounting to US\$ 434,000.
-The consideration can be a 100% cash payment or, at B2Gold's option, 50% cash payment with the balance paid by the issue of B2Gold common shares based on a 5-day VWAP prior to the exercise date.
+While B2Gold incurred the requisite expenditures, B2Gold decided not to make the Election, but retained a call option exercisable to January 2, 2022 to increase its existing shareholding in Razorback to 100%.
+The consideration for exercise of this call option was US\$8,500,000 less the Extension Fees and other payments made by B2Gold to buy-out interests in EPL 3195.
+The consideration could consist of a 100% cash payment or, at B2Gold's option, 50% cash payment with the balance paid by the issue of B2Gold common shares based on a 5-day VWAP prior to the exercise date.